 Parallel projects I have lately involved include, the longitudinal project on eSports in Nordic Schools (eSportsNSeSportsNS) at SLATE (The Centre for the Science of Learning & Technology) at the University of Bergen in Norway.
 Also, I’m visiting research fellow at the University of Hertfordshire in the UK.

-I have received a doctoral award for my research about GTP.
+I have received a doctoral award for excellence in my research on GTP.

-My experience in the analysis of Internet and new media effects dates back to 1998 when I conducted explorative research at UDEM on the psychosocial effect of Internet and Internet pathological use.
+My experience in the analysis of interactive media effects dates back to 1998 when I conducted explorative research at UDEM on the psychosocial effect of Internet and Internet pathological use.
 This was one of the first empirical studies ever conducted on that subject.

-Previously, I used to live in Sweden and I worked at the Swedish National Institute of Public Health (FHI) in the area of pathological gambling.
+Previously, I used to live in Sweden and I worked at the Swedish National Institute of Public Health (FHI) in the unite of pathological gambling.

 I have appeared on numerous media since 1999 talking about the psychosocial implications of the internet and video games.
 This includes TV, radio and newspapers in Mexico, UK and worldwide.

-In 2015, my research was part of an episode of the TV series CSI: Cyber.
-Episode 11 (Season 1) ‘Ghost in the machine’.
-Also, the Ministry of Health and Welfare in South Korea launched a public service announcement that portrayed GTP.
+In 2015, the Ministry of Health and Welfare in South Korea launched a public service announcement that portrayed GTP.

 Visit my cartoon collection of GTP Adventures

-This post “Echoes of extended gameplay” summarised GTP and my motivation for starting my research.
+This post “Echoes of extended gameplay” summarised GTP and tell you about my motivation for starting my research.